AincradOT/platform/docs/architecture/gcp.md

 Secret Manager is the canonical store for secrets that need to be consumed by applications, Ansible or CI.

-The GCP foundation Terraform root is responsible for:
+The GCP platform Terraform root is responsible for:

 - creating secrets with stable names
 - configuring replication and labels